 The vineyard is located in the far west of Pomerol. just south of Lalande de Pomerol and not far from Chateau LEnclos and Chateau de Sales.
 The terroir is mostly gravel and sand with some iron deposits in the soil.
 The vineyard is planted to a vine density of 5,500 vines per hectare.
 On average, the vines are kept at 35 years of age.

-To produce the wine at Clos Rene, vinification takes place in temperature controlled, traditional, cement vats.
-Malolactic fermentation takes place in tank.
+To produce the wine at Clos Rene, vinification takes place in temperature-controlled, traditional, cement vats.
+Malolactic fermentation takes place in tanks.
 The wines are then aged in 25% new, French oak barrels for an average of 18 months before bottling.